andrewzhng2/hybrid/README.md

 # Hybrid

 Hybrid is a personal training dashboard that lets multi-sport athletes log weekly sessions, see which muscles each sport is hitting, and spot imbalances through simple visual analytics.
-The plan resets every Sunday, aggregates the history in Snowflake, and powers three focused views:
+The plan resets every Monday, aggregates the history in Snowflake, and powers three focused views:

-1. **Week Planner** – Sun–Sat grid for logging sport, duration, and RPE.
+1. **Week Planner** – Mon–Sun grid for logging sport, duration, and RPE.
 2. **Analytics** – Totals, RPE averages, and sport distribution per week.
 3. **Body Map** – A heat map that shows how hard each muscle group worked.